WillStevens/scrollreading/README.md

 *.png - some of the images that appear in report.pdf

-scrollprocess.py - simple user interface for viewing x,y-plane slices, quickly move up and down in z-plane, and invoking processing operations
+scrollprocess.py - simple user interface for viewing x,y-plane slices, quickly moving up and down in the z-plane, and invoking processing operations

 scrollprocess.c - contains processing functions used by scrollprocess.py.
 Compiles to a DLL, loaded by scrollprocess.py